Our Members Asked:

 I read that sterol supplements to lower cholesterol like CholestOff can block the absorption of vitamins.
 Is that true?

-Although generally considered to be quite safe, there is some concern that sterol and stanol supplements might inhibit the absorption of beta-carotene, vitamin E and perhaps other fat-soluble vitamins (A and D) as well, so use of a nutritional supplement is recommended but should be taken at a different time than sterols and stanols.
-(Of course, if you are getting adequate sun exposure, you won't need to supplement with vitamin D.) You can compare the evidence and safety for sterols, stanols, and other cholesterol-lowering supplements like red yeast rice
+Although generally considered to be quite safe, there is some concern that sterol and stanol supplements might inhibit the absorption of beta-carotene, vitamin E and perhaps other fat-soluble vitamins (A and D) and ingredients such as CoQ10.
+This is because sterols and stanols work by binding and removing bile acids (which contain cholesterol) from the gut, and bile acids improve the absorption of fats and fat-soluble ingredients.

-and soy, plus see our test results for popular products, in the Cholesterol-Lowering Supplements Review >>
+You can compare the evidence and safety for sterols, stanols, and other cholesterol-lowering supplements such as red yeast rice, niacin and soy, plus see our test results for popular products, in the Cholesterol-Lowering Supplements Review >>

 (Be aware that two cases of elevated liver enzymes have been reported in individuals taking a particular sterol/stanol supplement.)